Vignesh3091/graphrag-api/README.md

 - Parses a complex **XML technical manual** (e.g. service instructions) - load_xml_into_neo4f._aura.py
 - Extracts relevant tags with their textual content
-- Pushes them into a **Neo4j Aura** graph database with relationships
+- Pushes them into a **Neo4j Aura** graph database with relationships with parrel processing for efficiency.
 - Performs **semantic similarity search** using Sentence Transformers (`all-MiniLM-L6-v2`) after quering with relationship
 - Optionally generates **LLM-based natural language answers** using HuggingFace's `flan-t5-large` #can use base model
-- Provides a live, deployable **FastAPI server** to expose these as a public API
+- Provides a live, deployable **FastAPI server** to expose these as a public API (might be slow)

 ---